dotkernel/dotkernel/docs/README.md

 #### Before starting we recommend reading the articles in the Prerequisites section.

-If there's anything you feel we could do better, lease feel free to make pull requests!
+If there's anything you feel we could do better, please feel free to make pull requests!